diegorcunha/sherpany/README.md

 * Limit the ssh of the Bastion only to my IP.
 * Keep only the Loadbalancer VM with the external access limiting only acessible on the Port 80/443
 * Using the Certificates to access the application using HTTPS.

+### Problems

+I faced some problem to deploy the Kubernetes using an external Loadbalancer like a HA Proxy and not like a service, so I needed to spend more time to learn how setup using this new approach, but I couldn't used the Floating IP, so I needed more time to find a solution.

+So for this problem to access the example is necessary to use the `Loadbalancer IP` `http://185.79.234.57/`